Mansi-Sharma06/Mansi-Sharma06/README.md

 <h1 align="center"> <b>Hello 👋, I'm Mansi Sharma.
 Welcome to my profile!! </b> </h1>

-<h3 align="right"> I am a frontend developer and Teaching Assistant.
+<h3> I am a frontend developer and Teaching Assistant.
 I love programming, reading, and teaching.
 As a developer and TA, I enjoy using my obsessive attention to detail.</h3>